 Khamari McGriff, forward, UNC Wilmington

 McGriff, a 6-foot-9 forward, spent all four years of college at UNC Wilmington.
-A rising redshirt season, McGriff committed to the Wildcats on April 14, ending a busy day that saw Baye Fall, Ugonna Onyenso and Dug McDaniel enter the portal.
+A rising redshirt senior, McGriff committed to the Wildcats on April 14, ending a busy day that saw Baye Fall, Ugonna Onyenso and Dug McDaniel enter the portal.

 This year, McGriff became one of the top sixth men in the country, averaging 11.6 points and four rebounds per game off the bench.
 He reached double figures 22 times on 66.1 percent shooting, helping take the Seahawks to the NCAA Tournament.